FOREX-Dollar heads for 11th weekly gain but tensions grow

 By Patrick Graham

-LONDON, Sept 26 (Reuters) - The dollar nudged higher against the yen on Friday, on track for an 11th straight weekly gain against a basket of currencies that would extend the longest winning streak since its 1971 free float.
+LONDON, Sept 26 (Reuters) - The dollar was back on the front foot against the yen and several other major currencies on Friday, on track for an 11th straight weekly gain that extends its longest winning streak since its 1971 free float.

-Concerns about the U.S. currency’s 7 percent rise against the basket of major currencies since early July surfaced in a sell-off on New York stock markets on Thursday, and the rally that most investment houses expect to continue through next year may not be a smooth affair.
+Concerns about the U.S. currency’s 7 percent rise in trade-weighted terms since early July surfaced in a sell-off on New York stock markets on Thursday, and the rally that most investment houses expect to continue through next year may not be a smooth affair.

 But the growing divergence of economic fortunes, and market interest rates, on either side of the Atlantic continues to drive a seismic shift that has some major banks forecasting a 15-20 percent fall for the euro over the next year.